 Enrollment

-Participants will receive an educational packet and blood pressure (BP) monitor prior to hospital discharge.
-They will be contacted by a Licensed Clinical Social Worker (LCSW) at 48-72 hours to determine if they have received their medications and appointments.
-The stroke practitioner will evaluate patients at 7-14 days and 3 months ±14 days, according to current standard of care.
+Participants will receive the standard hospital discharge post-stroke educational packet and a scheduled follow-up appointment with a stroke practitioner to evaluate patients at 7-14 days and 3 months ±14 days, according to current standard of care.
 They will be seen over video or in-person, according to their preference and capabilities.

 The University of Texas Health Science Center at Houston